-Endometriosis is a chronic condition that causes uterine tissue to grow outside the uterus.
+Endometriosis is a chronic condition that causes tissue similar to your uterine lining to grow outside the uterus.
 The pain can range from “ouch” to “MY UTERUS TRYING TO KILL ME!”

 While we still don’t know the exact cause, research suggests genetics play a part (thanks-but-no-thanks, Mom).

 - discomfort during sex

 Let’s dive into what causes endometriosis and how the condition may be hereditary.

 The exact cause of endometriosis is still up for debate.
 Here’s what might be going on down under.

 It’s possible for endometrial-like cells to travel to other parts of your bod via the lymphatic system.